 Ecology Centre, University of Queensland (Director – Prof Hugh Possingham) conducts a range of environmental teaching and research.
 The Spatial Ecology Lab provides useful information on Oxley Creek Common and Sherwood Forest Park.

-Department of Environment and Resource Management (DERM) provides detailed information on and maps of parks and forests throughout Queensland, including any current alerts.
+Department of Environment and Heritage Protection (EHP) provides detailed information on, and maps of, parks and forests throughout Queensland, including any current alerts.

 Fatbirder provides information about birds, birding and birdwatching for birders anywhere in the world.

 Girraween National Park.
 Vanessa and Chris Ryan’s website dedicated to Girraween National Park, Queensland, providing comprehensive information and photographs of the park’s natural resources.